tamersp25/docs/docs/engines/README.md

 3. __Aggregator:__ Aggregator engines work on the output from other engines.
 They may process the output from a single engine, multiple engines within a single engine category or across multiple categories.
 Aggregator engines are available on Veritone's real-time framework only.

-#### [Engine Categories]
+#### Engine Categories

 Within each engine type, choose the best category to describe your engine's function.

-For __cognitive engines(/engines/classes/)__, Veritone provides a portfolio of more than 50 categories across seven classes to handle a variety of machine learning frameworks and algorithms.
+For __[cognitive engines](/engines/classes/)__, Veritone provides a portfolio of more than 50 categories across seven classes to handle a variety of machine learning frameworks and algorithms.
 0

 #### [Deployment Models](/engines/quick-start/step-1-create-an-engine?id=choose-a-deployment-model)